-Article 431 (3) and (4) CRR Any other risk management objectives and relevant policies related to CCR 4 The Bank's Retail, SME and Treasury Credit Risk Policy and Treasury Credit Risk Control Standard underpin the Bank's approach to Treasury Credit Risk management.
-Other activities undertaken to management Treasury Credit Risk include: The maintenance of a 'Watchlist' to formally document those counterparties that require additional management focus over and above that provided in the normal course of business.
-The number of Watchlist counterparties and the value of the underlying exposures is reported to the Executive Risk Oversight Committee (EROC) and ALCo on a monthly basis; Daily exposure monitoring and weekly counterparty credit monitoring, supported by the production of monthly management information packs for ALCo, detailing any material or unexpected changes in the Bank counterparty credit risk exposures.
-Article 439 (d) CRR The amount of collateral the institution would have to provide if its credit rating was downgraded 5 Following the upgrade to the Bank's Baseline Credit Assessment rating from Moody's in December 2022 followed by the upgrade to the Bank's Long-Term Issuer Default credit rating from Fitch in February 2023, the Bank has seen no reduction in the amount of collateral posted to its counterparties.
+Article 431 (3) and (4) CRR Any other risk management objectives and relevant policies related to CCR The Bank's Retail, SME and Treasury Credit Risk Policy and Treasury Credit Risk Control Standard underpin the Bank's approach to Treasury Credit Risk management.
+Other activities undertaken to management Treasury Credit Risk include: 4 - The maintenance of a 'watchlist' to formally document those counterparties that require additional management focus over and above that provided in the normal course of business.
+The number of watchlist counterparties and the value of the underlying exposures is reported to the Executive Risk Oversight Committee (EROC) and ALCo on a monthly basis; - Daily exposure monitoring and weekly counterparty credit monitoring, supported by the production of monthly management information packs for ALCo, detailing any material or unexpected changes in the Bank counterparty credit risk exposures.
+Article 439 (d) CRR The amount of collateral the institution would have to provide if its credit rating was downgraded Following the ungrade to the Bank's Baseline Credit Assessment rating from Meedu's in Following the upgrade to the Bank's Baseline Credit Assessment rating from Moody's in December 2022 followed by the upgrade to the Bank's Long-Term Issuer Default credit rating 5 from Fitch in February 2023, the Bank has seen a modest reduction in the amount of J collateral posted to its counterparties.
 This applies to the upgrades received from Moody's (5-notch upgrade since July 2021) and Fitch (4-notch upgrade since January 2021) over recent years.
-Therefore, under a reversal of these upgrades, it is not expected that additional collateral would be required.
+Therefore, under a reversal of these upgrades, it is not expected that material additional collateral would be required.
 However, the Bank would seek to engage directly with its counterparties in the event of any credit rating downgrades to understand the impact of such downgrades on its collateral requirements.